|

 If your cat is experiencing food

-allergies, we recommend Natural Balance L.I.D.
+try Natural Balance L.I.D.

 (Limited Ingredient Diet.)
 These are considered to be hypoallergenic